Rose Bio 493 Preveterinary Student Internship Syllabus (2 credits) Section 1:

 4. Have a class schedule indicating time blocks that can be committed to meet the required 1 day (7-8 hours) per week for 15 weeks at the clinic.

-5. Obtain the approval of both Dr. Rose and Dr. Brown.
+5. Obtain the approval of both Dr. Rose and Dr. Walters.
 Provide the name of a JMU Biology professor who can provide a verbal recommendation of the student to Dr. Rose.

 Course time and place: All training will be done at the Harrisonburg Regional Animal Health Laboratory; meeting times will be scheduled on an individual basis at the start of each academic term.
 Note that internships are no longer available during the summer (May and June) terms.